intervortex/vortex/site/content/posts/community/2024-02-01-compost-the-2023-escape-plan.md

 ---
 <!--StartFragment-->

-In 2023, I didn't delve much into listening to older music due to a notorious yearly project that consumed a significant amount of time (read about it here).
+In 2023, I didn't delve much into listening to older music due to a notorious yearly project that consumed a significant amount of time (read about it here <https://www.interdimensionalvortex.com/posts/community/2023-08-11-compost-a-reflection-on-live-albums-and-the-failing-of-this-year-community-project/>).
 I found myself exploring albums from the reliquary, which was not very fruitful, as you can imagine.
 Shout out to the worst album I have heard this year, Little Woman - Throat, that I described as ‘’a bunch of ducks playing Jazz’’ and gave a 2.
 It was obviously from CJ topster.

 Fortunately, I primarily listened to discographies, which proved to be a better alternative.
 This was especially true for a band I hadn't paid much attention to before.
 In hindsight, I should have, as they ended up with 5 albums in my top 10 for the year.